nishants906/stone-paper-scisor-python/README.md

-# stone-paper-scisor-python
-# Pyhton version of simple STONE-PAPER-SCISOR
+# Python version of STONE-PAPER-SCISOR game.